pebender/alexa-for-lg-webos-tv/docs.in/pages/design/bridge.md

 The middle translates between the Smart Home Skill signaling and the LG webOS TV signaling.
 It

-- translates between the Smart Home Skill signaling and the LG webOS TV signaling, and
+- translates between the Smart Home Skill signaling and the LG webOS TV signaling,
-- controls access based on the bearer tokens in the Smart Home Skill Directives.
+- controls access based on the access token in the Smart Home Skill Directives, and
+- provides the frontend with user authorization services.

 ### Smart Home Skill Service Authorization

-Each Smart Home Skill Directive contains a bearer token (SKILL_TOKEN or skillToken).
+When a skill is linked to the user's Amazon account, the user's skill messages contain an access token that is user specific.
+[The skill to bridge interface](./skill-to-bridge-interface.md#the-skill-to-bridge-interface) uses this skill access token to authorize the user during [login](./skill-to-bridge-interface.md#the-login-interface).
+The SHS-LGTV service uses this skill access token to authorize the Smart Home Skill Directives before processing them.
+The middle is responsible for performing these authorizations.

+The service has Amazon's profile server verify the skill access token and translate the skill access token into the user's Amazon account identifier and email address.
+The service verifies that the email address belongs to an authorized user.
-The middle maintains a database (~/.ForLGwebOSTV/middle.nedb) mapping Directive's bearer tokens (skillToken) to user's email addresses (email).

-If a Directive's bearer token is not found in the database, then the middle attempts to map the Directive's bearer token to the user's email address using the procedure outlined in ["Retrieving the email Address using the Smart Home Skill"](./skill.md#retrieving-the-email-address-using-the-smart-home-skill).
+The middle maintains a database (~/.ForLGwebOSTV/middle.nedb) with records containing the skill access token (skillToken), the user's Amazon account identifier (userId) and email address (email).
+If the skillToken isn't found in the database, then the middle attempts to map skillToken to the user's Amazon account identifier and email address using the procedure outlined in ["Retrieving the User's Identifier"](./skill.md#retrieving-the-users-identifier).
 If the attempt is successful, then the email address is compared with the email address associated with the bridge token used to authorize the Service Request message containing the Directive.
 If they match, then the bearer token to email address mapping is added to the database.

-If the Directive's bearer token does not map to an email address then authorization fails.
-If email address associated with the Directive's bearer token does not match the email address associated with the bridge token used to authorize the Service Request message containing the Directive, then authorization fails.
+If the skill access token does not map to an email address then authorization fails.

+If the email address associated with the Directive's access token does not match the email address associated with the bridge token used to authorize the Service Request message containing the Directive, then authorization fails.

 If authorization fails, then the middle responds with an `Alexa ErrorResponse` specifying `INVALID_AUTHORIZATION_CREDENTIAL`.

 ## The Backend